Architectural illustration by Carlos Fueyo, playard studios

 Hear from the Author

-On Wednesday, June 24, Oppenheim joins Wolfsonian senior curator Silvia Barisione and moderator John Stuart to discuss "the architecture of villainry."
+Architect Chad Oppenheim, Wolfsonian senior curator Silvia Barisione, and moderator John Stuart discuss "the architecture of villainry."

 Fighting Cliché and Building from Character: A Conversation with Mark Digby